The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 Explaining why the incident was not reported to the police

 Authorised representatives may complete the below statutory declaration template to explain the reasons why the victim has not reported the incident(s) to the police.
-Authorised representatives will also have the option of downloading a FAS generated statutory declaration which will include inputs based on the answers they provide in their application.
+Authorised representatives will also have the option of downloading a FAS generated statutory declaration which will include inputs based on the answers they provide in the application.

 FAS Statutory declaration template for authorised representative - Police reporting